 You’re playing with your child one day, and all of a sudden, they start laughing.
 This is perfectly normal, but you notice something that isn’t: their teeth are starting to come in!
 Suddenly, your mind is filled with questions:

 - “Does my young child need to go to the dentist?”

 - “When should I schedule their first dental appointment?”

 - “Does my local dentist treat children?”

 - “What’s going to happen during their first appointment?”

 These are questions all parents have when their child starts getting their teeth.
 At Dental Designs by Quandt, we love treating children because nothing brightens up the office like a child’s smile.
-When children’s dentistry is done right, going to the dentist can be an adventure and a place to learn rather than a chore or source of anxiety.
+When children’s dentistry is done right, going to a family dentist can be an adventure and a place to learn rather than a chore or source of anxiety.
 Your trusted children's dentist in Green Bay, WI, Dr. Scott Quandt and our team have years of experience when it comes to treating children, and we’ll make sure they have everything they need to keep and maintain a healthy, beautiful smile as they grow and develop.

 Hopefully, that answered at least one of the questions from above for you.
 For answers to the rest, simply keep on reading!

 Does my young child need to go to the dentist?

 The answer to this question is an emphatic “yes!”
 By bringing your child to the dentist at an early age, you’ll be accomplishing two very important things.